 For the toppings, add a bit of feta cheese, the crispy bacon you’ve made, and some avocado sauce (see notes in the recipe)!
 For color and extra fun, I also added parsley, green onion, and tomato.
 All great additions.

 I seriously think I nailed it.
-I’m really enjoying these, and have thus deemed them my favorite spicy salmon tacos.
+I’m really enjoying these, and have thus deemed them my favorite warm weather (healthier) tacos.
 This recipe makes four total tacos (they aren’t small!), so of course adjust ingredients accordingly if you’re just making them for yourself (like I’ll be doing in the very near future), or if you want to double them up.

 Now I have to go to work in an hour but I seriously think I need a nap.
 Do I really have to clean up after myself?
 It’s so overrated…I think I’ll just keep eating these spicy salmon tacos and not worry about it.